Non-bifurcating phylogenetic tree inference via the adaptive LASSO: Experiments

 \subsection{Short Edge Detection}

-Previous work has proposed Bayesian approaches to infer non-bifurcating tree topologies by assigning priors that cover all of the tree space, including less-resolved (unresolved) tree topologies \citep{Lewis2005-ez,Lewis2015-kv}.
-Since the numbers of branches (parameters) are different among those tree topologies, reversible-jump MCMC (rjMCMC) is commonly used.
-Both approaches provide means of sparsity encouragement that allow us to discover non-bifurcating tree topologies, which as described in the Introduction make different evolutionary statements than their resolved counterparts.
+Previous work has proposed Bayesian approaches to infer non-bifurcating tree topologies by assigning priors that cover all of the tree space, including less-resolved tree topologies \citep{Lewis2005-ez,Lewis2015-kv}.
+Since the numbers of branches (parameters) are different among those tree topologies, reversible-jump MCMC (rjMCMC) is used for posterior inference.
+Both sparsity-promoting priors and adaptive LASSO are means of sparsity encouragement that allow us to discover non-bifurcating tree topologies, which as described in the Introduction make different evolutionary statements than their resolved counterparts.
 However, those sparsity encouraging procedures also make it much more difficult to detect relatively short edges.
+Thus, we would like to understand the performance of methods in terms of detection probability: the probability of inferring a branch to be of non-zero length.

 To investigate how short an edge can be and still be detected by both methods, we follow \citet{Lewis2005-ez} and simulate a series of data sets using the same tree as in Simulation 2.
 All branch lengths are the same as in that simulation except those for the $15$ randomly chosen short branches, each of which we take to be $0.0, 0.002, 0.004, 0.006, 0.008, 0.010$ for the various trials; the nonzero short branches are meant to be particularly challenging to distinguish from the actual zero branches.
 For each of these six lengths, we simulate $100$ data sets of the same size (1000 sites).
 These values for short branches are multiples of $1/1000$, which provides, on average, one mutation per data set along the branch of interest.
-Note that branch lengths represent the expected amount of mutation per site, so a branch length of $0.001$ does not guarantee that a mutation will occur on the branch of interest in every simulated data set.
-We run multistep adaptive phylogenetic LASSO with $M=4$ cycles and initial regularization coefficient $\lambda^{[0]}=50$, and rjMCMC with the polytomy prior (with $C=1$) for analysis.
+Note that branch lengths represent the \emph{expected} number of mutations per site, so for example a branch length of $0.001$ does not guarantee that a mutation will occur on the branch of interest in every simulated data set.
+We run multistep adaptive phylogenetic LASSO with $M=4$ cycles and initial regularization coefficient $\lambda^{[0]}=50$, and rjMCMC with the polytomy prior $C=1$ ($C$ is the ratio of prior mass between trees with successive numbers of internal nodes as defined in \citet{Lewis2005-ez}) for analysis.
 The detection probabilities of rjMCMC are the averaged split posterior probabilities of the corresponding branches over the 100 independent data sets.